michu1810/fastapi-foodtracker/README.md

 <details>
 <summary><h3>🧪 Automated Testing - A Solid Foundation (Click to expand)</h3></summary>

--   **Code Quality & Linting:** The entire codebase is formatted and validated using **Ruff**, the state-of-the-art Python linter and formatter.
-This ensures high code quality, consistency, and adherence to best practices across the project.
+-   **Code Quality & Linting:** The entire codebase is formatted and validated using **Ruff**, the state-of-the-art Python linter and formatter. **Pre-commit** hooks are configured to automatically check code quality before every commit.
--   **Code Coverage:** I aim for the highest possible code coverage (currently around 85-90%), with a strong focus on achieving 100% coverage for critical modules like authentication.
+-   **Code Coverage:** I aim for the highest possible code coverage (currently over 75% and growing), with a strong focus on achieving 100% coverage for critical service modules like `pantry_service`.
 -   **Framework:** The entire test suite is based on **Pytest**, leveraging its advanced features like fixtures and parametrization.
 -   **Test Types:**
     -   **Unit tests** for business logic (e.g., the achievement system, helper functions).
     -   **Integration tests** for the API, using an isolated, in-memory SQLite database for speed and reliability.
-    -   **Mocking** of external and asynchronous services (e.g., email dispatch, Cloudinary API, Celery tasks).
+    -   **Mocking** of external and asynchronous services (e.g., email dispatch, Cloudinary API, Celery tasks) using `unittest.mock` to ensure tests are fast and deterministic.
 -   **Automation (CI/CD):** A process using **GitHub Actions** automatically runs the linter (`ruff check`) and the entire test suite after every commit, ensuring constant quality control and measuring code coverage with **Codecov**.

 This comprehensive testing approach allows me to develop the application quickly and safely, confident that its foundations are solid and reliable.